When was GTI established?

 2. Mr. Vivian Foster (with seasonal assistance from members of the Corn Hill community.)

-3. Ms. Sangita Foote, Assistant to Director and Team Member
+3. Sangita Foote, GTI scholar and part time administrative consultant, Team Member

 Board Members